Great Website Design Isn’t Pretty. It’s Effective.

 That’s incredibly powerful data.

-Litigators don’t guess in important cases what’s going to work with the jury, they find out — they conduct jury research.
+In important cases, trial lawyers don’t guess what’s going to work with the jury, they find out — they conduct jury research.
 Then they use that data to improve their results.
 Of course, that’s not to minimize the significant value of decades of hands-on experience.
 But when you can get accurate data, use it.

 Market research is expensive; it’s not possible in many situations.
 But when it’s cost-effective, it can take something great and make it even better.

-The website design one on the left (“HATS”) has a big photo that is more visually interesting, and the overall campaign is designed to be a tad more humorous.
-The right website (“ICONS”) also has a strong conceptually theme in the Hero/Banner section, but is more focused on the content.
-(The six ads supporting these two examples are shown at the bottom of the same link.)
+The Hats design has a powerful central photo, and the branding campaign is designed to be slightly humorous.
+The Icons platform also has a strong conceptually theme, but is more focused on the content.

 In the highly visual one on the left, the vibrant Beefeater hat is what you see first (see “Fixation Order” graphic), which holds viewers’ attention for an average of 5.5 seconds (see “Average Time Spent…”), before they get to the headline, which they read for 1.5 seconds.
 In the version on the right, they go straight to the critical headline.